carpentries-incubator/R-help-reprexes/GOVERNANCE.md

 Notes will be taken in the agenda, with new meeting agendas/notes being added above the notes from the previous meeting.

-Meeting agendas and notes can be found in the [project Google Doc](https://docs.google.com/document/d/1CkcEyFjr3u1JTos1w9lO0XYcgTJ9wRE6m6LhlwDh1dA/edit#heading=h.awmdspank0xf).
+Meeting agendas and notes can be found in the [Lesson Development doc](https://docs.google.com/document/d/1CkcEyFjr3u1JTos1w9lO0XYcgTJ9wRE6m6LhlwDh1dA/edit#heading=h.awmdspank0xf).

 ### Meeting roles
 Each meeting will have a Facilitator, a Notetaker, and (if needed) a Timekeeper: